-Add support for TeleBT
+• Add support for TeleBT

-- In TeleMini recovery mode (when booted with the outer two debug pins connected together), the radio parameters are also set back to defaults (434.550MHz, NOCALL, factory radio cal). - Add support for reflashing the SkyTraq GPS chips.
-This requires special host-side code which currently only exists for Linux. - Correct Kalman filter model error covariance matrix.
+- In TeleMini recovery mode (when booted with the outer two debug pins connected together), the radio parameters are also set back to defaults (434.550MHz, NOCALL, factory radio cal). - Correct Kalman filter model error covariance matrix.
 The values used previously assumed continuous measurements instead of discrete measurements. - Fix some bugs in the USB driver for TeleMetrum and TeleDongle that affected Windows users. - Adjusted the automatic gain control parameters that affect receive performance for TeleDongle.
 Field tests indicate that this may improve receive performance somewhat.